ragib06/tweet_streamer/readme.md

-Generates tweet data using the [Twitter Streaming API](https://dev.twitter.com/streaming/overview) and then stores cleaned tweet along with keyphrase into an output file (data/tweet.txt).
+Captures real time tweet data using the [Twitter Streaming API](https://dev.twitter.com/streaming/overview) and then stores cleaned tweets along with optional features.
+This streamer has been used to generate tweets follwing the algorithm in the paper titled: [Keyphrase Extraction Using Deep Recurrent Neural Networks on Twitter](http://jkx.fudan.edu.cn/~qzhang/paper/keyphrase.emnlp2016.pdf)

 Requirements:
 -------------